Pear & Fennel Crumble: A Gentle Search for Roots

 I have been praying for a community of silence, no less present, no less alive to suffering, but considering and steady around the teapot and the broken bread.

 My opinion, my stance, on what we should do about the terror and death we are witnesses to, is not important.
 My love is.
 If something is to be done NOW, let it be the hard and powerful work of silence and small things.
-It is no mean feat to face our fear with silence, it is beyond tempting to fill that wounded void with action, with recommendations, and qualifiers.
-Anything at all save silence.
-I can accept that these thoughts too look like opinion.
+It is no mean feat to face our fear with silence, it is beyond tempting to fill that wounded void with action, with recommendations, qualifiers, with anything at all except silence.
+I can accept that this too may look like opinion, to you I will be vulnerable.
 Of course we don't want to stay silent in the face of unjust and violent acts against the innocent.
 Silence isn't about letting bad things happen out of cowardice or ambivalence, because silence is not always about the absence of words.

 "We say we want to strike against terror, we want to destroy terrorism, but do we even know where to find it?
 Can we locate it with a radar?
 Can the army find terrorism using it's night goggles and heat sensors?...To uproot terror, we need to begin by looking at our own hearts.
 We don't need to destroy each other, either physically or psychologically.
 Only by calming our minds and looking deeply inside ourselves will we develop the insight to identify the roots of terrorism." - Thich Nhat Hanh

 Finding the roots of a thing, a gentle and curious task.
 Digging down to the tenacious limbs of our fear and acknowledging it might help us to move that fear past self-absorption and into self-giving.
 Perhaps one of the roots of our fear is the fear of death.
-But how can something which is natural and inevitable, life giving to life, be used as a threat or a bargaining tool against us?
-Our death does not need to belong in the hands of violent men.
-It belongs to us as we continue to give it meaning with the strength and compassion of our days, and the depth of our thoughtful nights.
+But how can something which is inevitable, natural, life giving to life, be used as a threat or a bargaining tool against us?
+Our death does not need to belong in the hands of violent men, it belongs to us as we continue to make meaning with the strength of our compassionate days, and the depth of our thoughtful nights.
 Our death belongs to us and to the Spirit from which it flows.
 I am glad that I don't have to worry about protecting something which I will certainly lose, for it takes all of my energies to focus on being in the brilliant and daunting days of now.
 To be human, to accept the brevity of my time, to be joyful, to make life where there is grief, to hone the skill of wonder- this emerges in the silence.

 May you have a peaceful and warm day of Thanksgiving, wherever and whoever you might be.